 Burcak Otlu, Ph.D.

-I am a computer scientist specialized in bioinformatics.
+I am a postdoctoral scholar specializing in bioinformatics.
 My research mainly focuses on the development of algorithmic solutions to emerging problems in genomics.
 I work on genome analysis with an emphasis on annotation and enrichment analysis of genomic loci.
 I am also interested in genomic variations, specifically, integrative analysis of variations in various cancer types.
 In this lab, my aim is to apply machine learning and data science techniques in cancer genomics and develop bioinformatics software pipelines.
 When I am not working, I enjoy spending time with my daughter and son that always keep me on my toes!

 Maria Zhivagui, Ph.D.